rebcabin/tangledown/README.md

 You can create the fencepost cells, `<noweb ...>` and `</noweb>`, either in the Markdown file, or you can create them in the synchronized Jupytext notebook.

-If you create them in Markdown, leave a blank line after the opening `<noweb ...>` and a blank line before the closing `</noweb>`.
+If you create fencepost cells in Markdown, leave a blank line after the opening `<noweb ...>` and a blank line before the closing `</noweb>`.
 If you don't, the Markdown renderer won't color and indent the contents.
 Tangledown will still work, but your code will look like text.

-If you write them in Markdown instead of in the notebook, they appear in the notebook as tiny, invisible Markdown cells because the renderer ignores them. ***DON'T DELETE THEM***, but you can open (Enter) and close (Shift-Enter) them.
+If you write fencepost cells in Markdown instead of in the notebook, they appear as tiny, invisible Markdown cells because the renderer treats them as empty markdown cells. ***DON'T DELETE THEM***, but you can open (Enter) and close (Shift-Enter) them.

 If you create `noweb` and `tangle` tags in the notebook and you want them _visible_, mark them _RAW_ by pressing "R" with the cell highlighted but not editable.
 Don't mark them CODE (don't press "Y").
 Tangledown will break because Jupytext will surround them with triple-backticks.